Agenda

 • Which components of a fusion pilot plant are most vulnerable to supply chain disruptions?

-• Where are the opportunities for American companies to own pieces of the fusion supply chain?
+• Where can US companies own pieces of the fusion supply chain?

 • What technical milestones, if achieved, would draw significantly more private capital into fusion?